 If you have only one day in New Orleans, you better read this while you walk.
 Since time is limited, we suggest you stick to the French Quarter and save the rest of the city for another visit.
 Here’s what you just can’t miss.

-Breakfast – Nothing says morning in New Orleans like a breakfast of café au lait laced with chicory and a plate of sweet beignets (3 to an order) from Café du Monde.
+Breakfast – Nothing says morning in New Orleans like a breakfast of café au lait laced with chicory and a plate of sweet beignets (three to an order) from Café du Monde.
 Get there early and watch the city on the river wake up.
-If you’re looking for something more substantial, experience breakfast at Brennan’s, another tradition.
-End with Banana’s Foster, one of New Orleans’ most famous desserts.
+If you’re looking for something more substantial and are visiting on a weekend, experience breakfast at Brennan’s, another New Orleans tradition.

 Lunch – For lunch, a muffuletta at Central Grocery, where the Superdome-shaped sandwich was invented, is a must.
 Take it to go and eat it from a bench on the bank of the Mississippi River where you can watch ships on the river go by.

 Cocktails – Before you head for dinner, stop for cocktail hour at Pat O’Brien’s.
-Sit in the patio or go sing along at the piano bar.
-Order a Hurricane and enjoy it as so many have for so many years.
+Order a Hurricane and enjoy it as many have for so many years.

-Dinner – Since you’re only in town for one night, we suggest dinner at one of our centuries-old restaurants like Antoine’s, Galatoire’s, Tujague’s or Arnaud’s.
+Dinner – Since you’re only in town for one night, we suggest dinner at one of our centuries-old restaurants like Antoine’s, Galatoire’s or Arnaud’s.
 You’ll get more than a great Creole meal – you’ll get a history lesson.